 Process of Converting Woody Biomass to Sustainable Aviation Fuel

 Woody biomass is organic matter from trees and plants.
 Tree and plant debris is used as an energy source.
-Energy comes from the sun through a process called photosynthesis and is released when woody biomass is burned or decomposes.
+Energy comes from the sun through photosynthesis and is released when woody biomass is burned or decomposes.

-Woody biomass is defined (by Forest and Rangelands) as the by-product of management, restoration, and hazardous fuel reduction treatments, as well as the product of natural disasters, including trees and woody plants (limbs, tops, needles, leaves, and other woody parts, grown in a forest, woodland, or rangeland environment).
+Woody biomass is defined (by Forest and Rangelands) as the by-product of management, restoration, and hazardous jet kerosene reduction treatments, as well as the product of natural disasters, including trees and woody plants (limbs, tops, needles, leaves, and other woody parts, grown in a forest, woodland, or rangeland environment).

 How NWABF’s Process Works

-Leftover wood and woody plant biomass is converted to produce sustainable aviation fuel.
+Leftover wood and woody plant biomass is converted to produce sustainable jet kerosene.